JadCombreau/Analytical_circular_Acoustic_Models/UpdateMonitoringCompleted.md

 All the __Update Monitoring "Completed"__ box is written in Python language.
 ### What the box does ?

-This script allows to update the status of the workflow and to pass the finished parts in *"completed"*.
+This script allows to update the status of the workflow and to pass the finished parts at *"completed"*.
 It allows to modify the XML file directly (using of the Python language DOM API - *Document Object Model*) which allows you to access the tree structure of an XML file and thus read or modify the nodes and information that interest us.

 __Update Monitoring "Completed"__ box is preceded by the __Copy Init__ box which consists in copying folders from our Job folder (after modifications) into the Numacous folder.
 This is the last box of the Initialization part.